 Wind Experiment Preschool STEM

-A simple STEM activity for kids is easy to set up with a small table fan.
-Have fun observing the strength of the wind as you and the kids conduct this simple experiment together.
+A wind activity for kids is easy to set up with a small table fan.
+Have fun observing the strength of the wind as you and the kids conduct this simple STEM experiment together.

 This post contains affiliate links.
 See our full disclosure.

-We love science activities that are easy to set up using simple household materials.
+We love science activities that are simple to set up, using simple household materials.
+If the setup is easy, we're more likely to provide the activity for our early learners.

 • Cardboard is the main ingredient in this marble run that will be a hit with kids.